degreepath/auditor/tests/snapshots/integrations/arts-of-computer-history.md

 - take either CS 121 or CS 125
 - complete the “History” requirement
+- have the following be true:

-- take enough courses to obtain at least six credits from the set of courses matched by the “X”, “Y”, and “Z” requirements
+1. given the results of the “X”, “Y”, and “Z” requirements,
+2. there must be at least six credits

 ## History
 > Note: Designed to showcase ideas from the past, both good and bad, and to give